Wabdgz/1600-Final-Project/tutorial.md

 ```
 -To create the stick figure you must add a series of shapes inside the svg element.

--the x and y aspects determine where in the svg box the shapes will be.
+-the x and y coordinates determine where in the svg box the shapes will be.

 **-It is very important to have the svg box height and width the same as I have above otherwise the figure will be distorted.**